franktakes/gephi-tutorial/README.md

 ## Part 3: Data laboratory

-Next, we will learn how to modify the network data underling a Gephi visualization.
+Next, we will learn how to modify the network data underlying a Gephi visualization.

 ### 3.1 Modifying the network data